 On one hand, we seek to attract and retain talent already within the company.
 Thus, in 2024, FRV experienced an 18% growth in its workforce (51 more employees at year-end compared to the previous year), hiring 103 new employees.
 Despite this growth, the renewable energy industry faces challenges in attracting and retaining qualified talent due to a lack of specific skills, the remote location of some projects, and high competition for the best profiles.
 To overcome these challenges, we have implemented new strategies that not only offer competitive compensation but also clear opportunities for professional development.

 On the other hand, we are constantly seeking new talent.
 In 2024, we continued implementing the Fly-in/Fly-out (FIFO) model in Australia, specifically at the Lilyvale Solar Farm, located in Emerald, Queensland.
 This initiative has been driven by the challenges associated with hiring local staff in this remote area of Australia.
 Given the proximity of the plant to a predominantly mining town, it has been difficult to secure candidates due to the highly competitive labor market.
+The FIFO model helps us attract qualified candidates from other regions, ensuring a steady workforce to support the continuity of operations at the plant.
+Our recruitment process is always under review to ensure it meets market needs and standards based on the following pillars:

-- Equity and fairness: We ensure a fair evaluation process for all candidates, both internal and external. - Internal growth: We prioritize internal candidates for positions that favor their professional development. - Diversity: When candidates are equally qualified, we prefer those who contribute to the diversity of the company.
+- Equity and fairness: We ensure a fair evaluation process for all candidates, both internal and external. - Internal growth: We prioritize internal candidates for positions that favor their professional development. - Diversity: When candidates are equally qualified, we prefer those who contribute to the diversity of the company. - Ethical alignment: We evaluate high-level candidates to ensure they share our values, always with their prior consent. - Effective communication: We inform unsuccessful candidates about future opportunities.